-Van Rijsbergen tried to capture document level term dependencies in his probabilistic modeling approach using Expected Mutual Information Measure (EMIM) scores between terms [13].
+Keith van Rijsbergen presented an approach to capture document level term dependencies within the framework of the Binary Independence Retrieval model [16].
+His probabilistic modeling approach using Expected Mutual Information Measure (EMIM) scores between terms [14].
 A maximum spanning tree is constructed, with the terms as the nodes and the EMIM scores as the weighted edges.
 The tree captures the maximum dependencies between terms in the document.
 These dependencies are used in computing the similarity score between two documents.
-However, the approach is computationally expensive and also unfortunately did not show promising results.
+However, the approach unfortunately did not show promising results.

-In other related work, Robertson and Bovey [14] tried including term pairs that have observable dependencies as separate terms with weights slightly different from the sum of weights or in some other way to allow for specific dependencies.
+In other related work, Robertson and Bovey [15] tried including term pairs that have observable dependencies as separate terms with weights slightly different from the sum of weights or in some other way to allow for specific dependencies.

-Turtle and Croft [16] investigated the use of an explicit network representation of dependencies by means of Bayesian inference theory.
+Turtle and Croft [18] investigated the use of an explicit network representation of dependencies by means of Bayesian inference theory.
 The use of such a network generalizes existing probabilistic models and allows integration of several sources of evidence within a single framework.

-Fung and Crawford [5] worked on concept based information retrieval that captures dependencies between 'concepts' using a Bayesian inference network.
+Fung and Crawford [6] worked on concept based information retrieval that captures dependencies between 'concepts' using a Bayesian inference network.
 One drawback of this approach is that the user has to identify the concepts manually in each document.

 Attempts were also made to capture term dependencies using the vector space model.
-The generalized vector space model [17] is one such example which showed encouraging results.
+The generalized vector space model [19] is one such example which showed encouraging results.

-In the area of language modeling, most attempts at capturing dependencies have been in the form of multigram language models [15].
+In the area of language modeling, most attempts at capturing dependencies have been in the form of multigram language models [17].
 Bigram and trigram models, though highly successful in the speech recognition task, have not met with great success in the domain of information retrieval systems.

-In a very recent work, Nallapati and Allan [10] have shown that modeling sentences as maximum spanning trees, similar to Van Rijsbergen's [13] modeling of documents, holds some promise in capturing local dependencies.
+In a very recent work, Nallapati and Allan [11] have shown that modeling sentences as maximum spanning trees in the language modeling framework, similar to van Rijsbergen's [14] modeling of documents, holds some promise in capturing local dependencies.
 Their SenTree model does not perform as well as unigram model, but they found that a linear mixture of SenTree and unigram models betters the unigram performance, but only in regions of low false alarm.

-The present work, the Sentence-Forest model, is an improvement on the SenTree model.
-The Sentence-Forest model combines the features of both unigram and SenTree models into a single framework.
+The present work, the Adaptive Local Dependency (ALD) language model is an improvement on the SenTree model.
+The ALD model combines the features of both unigram and SenTree models into a single framework.
 We will show in our results section that the new model consistently outperforms the unigram model on two different TDT tasks.